Can I change my DNS entries?

 To edit and view your DNS settings:

-1. Login to the control panel
+- Login to our “My Account” control panel (having trouble?)

-You'll be able to easily add and alter the DNS records for your Web site.
+You’ll be able to easily add and alter the DNS records for your website.

 What is the "DNS zone file" shown on the DNS editing page?